The Police National Computer is a system where all information about criminal convictions is stored.

 The DVLA is the governing body where the police go for licensing details.

-Is there a record of CBT on the police database?
+Is your CBT on the police database?

 If the police don’t store the information can I ride without a CBT?